 A Commitment to Diversity and Inclusion

 Alongside her legal practice, Peeples is a dedicated advocate for diversity and inclusion.
-She serves as a mentor and role model to colleagues at the firm, as well as to young students in underserved communities, and is co-chair of Sidley’s Recruitment Sub-Committee and a member of the firm’s New York Associates’ Diversity and Inclusion Committee.
+She serves as a mentor and role model to colleagues at the firm, as well as to young students in underserved communities, and is co-chair of the Recruitment Sub-Committee for the firm’s New York Associates’ Diversity and Inclusion Committee.
 In 2019, she co-founded the Women of Color Initiative in the New York office as a way to enhance Sidley’s inclusive culture and foster a greater sense of belonging among diverse women.
 “Diversity work is so important to me in my career because I’ve seen how underrepresented people of color are in the profession, and I’ve always wanted to play a role in making a change.”

 “Teri is an outstanding lawyer, as well as an incredibly strong and caring advocate, mentor, and role model for young women of color lawyers at the firm and in the larger legal community,” said Heidi Levine, global co-leader of Sidley’s Product Liability practice, who also serves as firmwide co-chair of the Committee on Retention and Promotion of Women, and as one of Peeples’ mentors.
 This level of commitment to diversity, most notably, women and women of color, is directly reflected in the Product Liability practice group, which Levine noted is helmed entirely by women and comprises a majority of women.

 “Our practice has been run, led, and filled with women and diverse lawyers for many years,” Levine said, citing Peeples’ Chambers award and the 2020 induction of Product Liability partner and former co-chair of the practice, Debra Pole, into the LMG Life Sciences Hall of Fame as further evidence of the team’s commitment to a diverse workplace.

 Leading by Example